diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 }
 ~~~

 I have added the two hold definition that were created to help in the visualization.
-Please refer back to the section on delegating declaration if the expansion is not clear.
+Please refer back to the section on delegating transition if the expansion is not clear.
 We now expand the next outermost parametrized TM, compose.

 ~~~